ansibleguy/infra_wireguard/ExampleStar.md

 * We would not recommend using the auto-added routes on the center node!

   A configuration error could lock you out as the routes get added with a metric of zero!

+  Also: the build-in auto-added routes will not work for this kind of connection as the gateway is not set.

 * There may only be one central server!

   If you want to configure a redundant star-topology => just use two.

+* Don't forget to allowed forwarded traffic using iptables or ufw!

 Basically the edge-nodes are using the 'single' config and the 'center' node has a customized config with N peers.

-The prefix 'wgX_' will be prepended for interfaces of the topology 'single'.
+The prefix 'wgX_' will be prepended for interfaces of the topology 'star'.

 This prefix and much more can be changed as provided.